course-details-portlet

 Learning methods and activities

-Lectures, compulsory exercises and field course.
-The course includes 6-8 mandatory double lab hours in reflected light microscopy of ore-forming phases and is ended with a mandatory microscopy test.
-The course also has a mandatory 5-6 days field course (normally Sunday-Friday) either in Cornwall or in South Norway, after which the student has to submit a field report.
+Lectures, exercises, and field course.
+The course includes 6-8 mandatory double lab hours in reflected light microscopy of ore-forming phases and ends with theoretical questions in ore-mineralogy in the final written exam.
+The course also has a mandatory 5-7 days field course (normally Sunday to Friday) either in Cornwall or in South Norway, after which the student has to submit a mandatory field report.
+The written exam will include questions relevant for the field lab teaching.

 Compulsory assignments